limyansky/Lagrange_Points/README.md

 - Lagrange_Points.pdf: A version of the Mathematica notebook you can read with your favorite PDF viewer

 ## Further Resources I've prepared
-I've uploaded the notebook to (Mathematica Online)[https://www.wolframcloud.com/env/everyonetookthegoodnames/Published/Lagrange_Points.nb]
+I've uploaded the notebook to [Mathematica Online](https://www.wolframcloud.com/env/everyonetookthegoodnames/Published/Lagrange_Points.nb)

 I plan to write a blog post on this topic soon, with some nice animations!
-I will add a link to (Limyansky.com)[limyansky.com] when its ready.
+I will add a link to [Limyansky.com](limyansky.com) when its ready.